-Breaking News | Crude oil remittance: Court upholds $1.7bn arbitral award in favour of NPDC
+Breaking News | Crude Oil Remittance: Court Upholds $1.7bn Arbitral Award In Favour Of NPDC

-The Federal High Court in Lagos on Monday upheld a landmark $1.7billion arbitral award in favour of the Nigerian Petroleum Development Co.
+The Federal High Court in Lagos has upheld a landmark $1.7billion arbitral award in favour of the Nigerian Petroleum Development Co.
 (NPDC) Ltd against the Atlantic Energy Drilling Concepts Nig.
 Ltd and Atlantic Energy Brass Development Ltd.

-Justice A. Faji dismissed Atlantic Energy’s application to set aside the Arbitral Award of March 5, 2020.

-He upheld the submissions of NPDC lead counsel Prof Fabian Ajogwu SAN and granted orders recognising the $1.7bn Arbitral Award as well as for leave to enforce same as a judgment of the Federal High Court.
+Justice Ayokunle Faji dismissed Atlantic Energy’s application to set aside the Arbitral Award of March 5, 2020 and upheld the submissions of NPDC by granting orders recognising the $1.7bn Arbitral Award as well as for leave to enforce same as a judgment of the Federal High Court.

 This landmark decision upholds one of the single largest Awards ever in a Nigerian Arbitration.

-Sometime in August 2015, Atlantic Energy, through its lawyer, T. Fagbohunlu SAN, took the NNPC to arbitration for alleged breach of contract.
+Sometime in August 2015, Atlantic Energy, took the NNPC to arbitration for alleged breach of contract.

 NPDC in response, filed a counter-claim for funds due to the Federal Government on account of crude oil sales from the Oil Mining Leases (OMLS) 26, 30, 34, 42, 60, 61, 62 and 63 (known as ‘Brass and Forcados assets’) without payment of remittances due.